 It is early evening as I write to you in my study.
 My window looks out onto the farm—

-What he’d written indeed was true.
+What he’d written was indeed true.
 This place had once been a farm.
-Maya loved those years as much as she loved anything, and remembered them with a nostalgia shot through with grief.
-She recalled the summer afternoons spent ranging over the fields in search of Indian arrowheads, and the warm evenings dashing around playing Capture the Flag in the tall grasses with the neighborhood kids.
-At dusk, she would stare out her bedroom window, awed by beauty of the waning light on the rolling hills.
+Maya loved those years and remembered them well.
+Summer afternoons spent ranging over the fields in search of Indian arrowheads.
+At night, playing tag or Capture the Flag with the neighborhood kids in the tall grasses.
+At dusk Maya would stare out her bedroom window, marveling at the beauty of the waning light on the rolling hills.

-One strange artifact that remained from the old days: a small section of picket fence that lingered between the new fence and the woods, like an old headstone.
+One odd thing remained from the old days, other than the swing: a small section of picket fence at the far end of the yard, like an ancient headstone beneath the braches that reached over from the woods.
 Why had Muriel left it?
-Maya imagined her father gazing at it from this same swing as he wrote in his journal.
+Maya didn’t know.
+She imagined her father gazing at it from this very swing as he wrote in his journal.

-She opened it again, making her way through a few passages in which he expressed guilt about leaving her.
+She read through a few passages in which he expressed his guilt at leaving her.
 Maya had strong feelings about that—feelings she would set aside for the moment.
-Then she came upon something very interesting.
+Then she came upon something interesting.

 So let me get on with it.
 I am a researcher at the university and elsewhere, and this is where it begins.
-In my work, I have stumbled (and that is the right word) onto the discovery of phenomena having to do with the way that change comes about.
-I mean in all ways—from small to large, micro to macro, personal to societal.
+In my work, I have stumbled (and that is the right word) onto the discovery of phenomena having to do with the way change comes about.
+By change, I mean societal change.

-In the course of my work I became aware of phenomena previously unknown.
 As I dove further and further in, examining the data from every possible angle, seeing the results confirmed in test after test, I came to understand that what I had found was truly extraordinary.
-I tell you this, Maya, after long consideration, because you must be warned.
+I tell you this, Maya, because you must be warned.
 Everyone must be warned.

 The old does not yield willingly to the new.
-Great discord always accompanies great change.
-You, dear daughter, must prepare.
+Great discord often accompanies great change.
+You, dear daughter, must prepare!
 But take heart, for the storm will not last.
-As it strikes, look beyond its violence for the nourishment of the rain, for that is its greater purpose—
+Look beyond its violence to the nourishment of the rain, for that is its greater purpose—

-Again, Maya stopped reading and closed the journal.
-Now her whole body was shaking with emotion.
-She placed the journal back in its box and shut the lid.
-She looked over at the woods.
-She rocked, thinking, calming.
-Trying to comprehend what she’d read.
+Maya closed the journal, confused.
+She rocked for a time, trying to comprehend what she’d read.
 It was a lot to take in.
 Fantastic is what it was.

-No lightning strike had changed the world in the years since he had penned those words.
+No great change had occurred in the years since he had penned those words.
 No “storm” had hit.
-One could say the world was ever-changing and perpetually in flux but it was still the same world from one day to the next.
+One could say the world was ever-changing and dizzyingly in flux but it was pretty much the same world from day to day.

-Maya frowned, disappointed.
-What kind of man was this wayward father of hers?
-Why would he write such things?
-Was this how he wanted to introduce himself to his daughter—as unhinged?
+She stared at the woods, disappointed.
+What kind of a man would write such things?
+Was this how he wanted to introduce himself to his daughter?
+As unhinged?

 But how could that be?

-She reached for the journal again, eager to see if she could find the answers in its unread pages.
-But the honk of a car horn startled her.
-The journal almost fell from her hands.
+A car horn honked, startling her.
+The book almost fell from her hands.
 Josh’s Mustang was idling in the driveway.
-He waved at her.
+He waved to her.

-Maya sat for a moment, thinking.
-She looked over at Josh and then at the invaluable artifact in her hand.
-Could she leave it now?
-Desperately she wanted to send him away and remain on the swing and take in more of this miracle, this catalog not only of her father’s life but of hers, too.
-But she couldn’t send Josh off.
-Not today, not after the way he had insisted they go out.
+Maya looked over at him and then back at the artifact in her hand.
+She felt discord, her heart continuing to race.
+She would tell him to go away so she could remain on the swing and take in more of this miracle—this catalog not only of her father’s life, but possibly hers, too.
+But then she recalled how insistent Josh had been.
+She had agreed to go out.
+She waved at him.

-She placed the journal in the box and picked it up and dashed for the house.
-In her room, she slid it far under her bed, sending the dust balls down there dancing like tumbleweeds across the hardwood floor.
+She placed the journal back in the box and took it with her and dashed for the house.
+In her room, she slid it far under her bed, sending dust balls dancing on the hardwood floor.